-In the exceptional case where only three (3) or fewer athletes compete in an event medals will be awarded following the “minus one rule”.
-This means if an event has only three (3) athletes competing in it, two (2) medals will be awarded.
+In the exceptional case where only three (3) or fewer Athletes compete in an Event, medals will be awarded in accordance with the “minus one rule”.
+This means that if an Event has only three (3) Athletes listed on the start sheet, two (2) medals will be awarded; if two (2) Athletes are listed on the start sheet, one (1) medal will be awarded, and if one (1) Athlete is listed on the start sheet, no medals will be awarded.